 5550 W. Sunrise Highway,

-Opened June 9, 1950, the Massapequa Drive-In was located on Sunrise Highway, just east of Unqua Road, in Massapequa, on Long Island.
+Opened June 19, 1950, the Massapequa Drive-In was located on Sunrise Highway, just east of Unqua Road, in Massapequa, on Long Island.
 First owned by Prudential, later United Artists, then, (I believe) Century.
-From the early-1960’s through the late-1970’s, they always had a double feature, except for “Exodus” and “El Cid”.
+From the early-1960’s they always had a double feature, except for “Exodus” and “El Cid”.

 The drive-in was located adjacent to the Frank “Bring ‘Em Back Alive” Buck Massapequa Zoo and Kiddie Park.
 As a matter of fact, the monkey mountain was next to the ticket booth.
 While waiting in your car, you could watch the monkeys.
 The Massapequa Drive-in had a simple concession stand and playground.
 The had pin wheels and fireworks on the 3rd of July, each year.

 In 1964, the large wooden marquee burned down.
 It was replaced with a smaller, modern green and white plastic one with flashing balloons on top.
+It was closed in 1968.
 It’s now the site of Sears and other stores.
 It’s big co-owned brother, the Johnny All-Weather, was just a few miles down the road.

 Just login to your account and subscribe to this theater